bandii/raspberry/readme.md

-# This is only a Pet Project
+## This is only a Pet Project, where I make some notes about how did I set up my Raspberry at home

-This is a small documentation about how I set up my Raspberry PI for my home projects.
 It helps to find out what did I set up and when.

 ## // TODO:
 - [ ] Docker UI